slamora/brackets-wiki/Extensions2.md

 There's an `load` function that runs when the extension can attach its parts to Brackets and a `unload` function that runs when the extension is being disabled (either because the user wanted to disable the extension, the user is installing an update to the extension or the extension developer wanted to reload it).

+Note: we currently have a module called AppInit that allows code to run on an `appReady` event (fired after `htmlReady` (the main template is rendered), the initial project is loaded and all extensions are loaded).
+We could expose appReady as another function that can be exported in main.js/node-main.js.

 In the prototype, there's an Extensions menu with options to reload any extensions that appear to be reloadable.
 If you try it out, you'll find that you can change things like the name of the command or the message that appears, reload the extension and it works just fine.
 The prototype does have bugs.
 In the full implementation, we could offer an extension for extension developers that provides keyboard shortcuts for reloading the extension they're working on and things like that.

 There are a couple of problems with the code above: